synox/open-life-tracker/README.md

 Try the [Demo Application](https://synox.github.io/open-life-tracker/app/)
 ## Installation
-1. Copy the app directory to your webspace.
+1. Copy the `app` directory to your webspace.
 2. Make sure the file offline.appcache is served with mime-type `text/cache-manifest`.
 There is a `.htaccess` file for apache.
-3. Access with your desktop or mobile browser.
+3. Access with a modern mobile or desktop browser.

 ## Status
 This software is still under development.
 Be safe and export your entries every few weeks or month.

 ## Build and test
-If you make changes, that's how you build it. `npm` installation required.
+If you make changes, that's how you build it. [npm](https://nodejs.org/download/) installation required.

     npm install
     npm test